-It is recommended that you don't take inositol with coffee as the caffeine reduces the postive benefits.
-There isn't a negative health effect rather just the reduction of postive effects.
+It is recommended that you don’t take inositol with a lot of coffee as too much caffeine reduces the positive benefits.
+There isn’t a negative health effect rather just the reduction of positive effects.

-Inositol is a very safe food supplement. it's often used in infant formulas and baby foods.
+Inositol is a very safe food supplement.
+It is naturally found in mothers breast milk and often used in infant formulas and baby foods.

 For a small percentage of women there is an adjustment process.
 This may mean headaches, dizziness, stomach ache or more frequent urination for the first few days or even weeks.